wbhob/ionic-long-press/README.md

 ### Credits

-This plugin was originally developed by Wilson Hobbs in July 2017 with contributions from Robin Giel.
+This plugin was originally developed by Wilson Hobbs in July 2017 with contributions from the open source community.
+Original source code is available for free on GitHub: <https://github.com/wbhob/ionic-long-press>